Easy Banana Bread, Gluten-Free

 3. Whisk together the flour, baking soda, salt, and cinnamon and set it aside.

-4. In a separate bowl, whisk the eggs and sugar hard for about 5 minutes.
-Just beat the shit out of it.
+4. In a separate bowl, whisk the eggs and sugar vigorously for 5 minutes until the mixture is pale and airy.
+Yes, your arm will hurt.
+Yes, it’s worth it.

 5. Add the butter, mashed banana, buttermilk and vanilla and whisk until thoroughly combined.

-6. Add the flour to the egg and banana mixture and stir until all of the flour is barely moistened, lumpy, and thick.
+6. Add the flour to the egg and banana mixture.
+Stir until the flour is just incorporated.
+We want lumpy and thick, not a smooth soup.

 7. Ever so lovingly and gently add in the raisins.
 Kiss them goodnight.

-8. Pour batter into the prepared loaf pan and spread it out until it is evenly spread out and relatively flat on top.
+8. Pour batter into the prepared loaf pan and spread it out until it is even and relatively flat on top.

 9. Sprinkle the raw sugar evenly across the top.

-12. Let it mostly cool down before slicing.
-Slightly warm is fine because let’s face it you can’t wait because your whole house now smells like amazing banana bread.
+11. Let it mostly cool down before slicing.
+Slightly warm is fine because let’s face it, you can’t wait because your whole house now smells like amazing banana bread.

-Sometimes I undercook it just slightly, carve it up into 1.5cm slices, wrap them in cellophane, and freeze them.
+I usually carve up the loaf into 1.5cm slices, wrap them in cellophane, and freeze them.
 Then when I take them out of the freezer, I toast them and they come out perfect.

 Leave a comment